 where we sum over the set $\kQ$ of all homogeneous prime ideals of height one in the ring $k[x, y]$.
-In particular the right-hand side of this formula depends only on the sum $m+n$. \end{theorem}
+In particular the left-hand side of this formula depends only on the sum $m+n$. \end{theorem}

-\begin{proof} Let $m$ and $n$ be non-negative integers such that $m + n + 1 = r$ Then we have the following identity in the reduced Drinfeld double $DU(\PP^1)$:
+\begin{proof} Let $m$ and $n$ be non-negative integers such that $m + n + 1 = r$.
+Then we have the following identity in the reduced Drinfeld double $DU(\PP^1)$:

-Note that the algebra homomorphism $\FF: DU(\PP^1) \lar DC(\overr{Q})$ acts as follows:
+Note that the algebra homomorphism $\FF: DU(\PP^1) \rightarrow DC(\overr{Q})$ acts as follows:

 where $m, n \in \ZZ_{\ge 0}$.
 It remains to observe that by Remark \ref{R:anotherformofTheta} we have: